-By signing the Athletics Pledge, the student-athlete and parent/guardian indicates that they have read and agree to comply with the contents of conduct, philosophy, and eligibility expectations herein.
-The student-athlete and parent/guardian further agree that the student-athlete will attend all practices and games in which his or her high school athletic team participates.
-This implies that the high school team's activities take precedent over any club, recreational or non-school events.
+Our signatures on the sign-off sheet indicate that we have read and agree to comply with the contents of conduct, philosophy, and eligibility expectations herein.
+We agree that the student-athlete will attend all practices and games in which his or her school athletics team participates.
+This implies that the school team's activities take precedent over any club, recreational or non-school events.